 Influencer marketing is taking over the internet one post at a time.
-If you’ve been thinking about partnering with influencers for your next marketing campaign, Instagram might be the perfect platform to make it happen.
+If you’ve been thinking about partnering with influencers for your next marketing campaign, Instagram influencer marketing might be the perfect strategy to make it happen.

 This article is going to walk you through Instagram influencer marketing and explain how you can start leveraging influencers for your next social media campaign.

 We all know the basic definition of influencer marketing—a person or group of people on social media endorsing a brand, product, or service.
 Here we are doing the exact same thing except all of it is on the popular platform, Instagram.

 Influencer marketing on Instagram has been around for quite some time, most of us just never realized that’s what it was.
 Once a few brands saw that creators on Instagram could take epic photos and share unique videos of their products, they began targeting these influencers with collaborative opportunities.

 Instagram influencer marketing leverages a creator’s Instagram presence, combined with a brand's products or services, to organically deliver content that promotes those products in a way that feels natural and uncoerced.

 Think of it like your best friend telling you about a new happy hour spot in town that serves up the best margs on the planet, except it's on your Instagram feed instead of in person!

 With a massive monthly user base of over 1.3b people, it’s no surprise that influencer marketing on Instagram is growing at a rapid pace.
 This user base is constantly searching for new products and services that will improve their lives and Instagram is the place where they are going to find them.

 Pair that with an 89% increase in Facebook advertising costs, and it’s no wonder why brands are looking at Instagram influencer marketing as a better alternative than throwing their money away to Mr. Zuck’s Meta-whatever.